bekk/bekk-christmas/post/css/pseudo-classes-more-like-pseudo-awesome.md

 <iframe height="320" style="width: 100%;" scrolling="no" src="https://codepen.io/halldis-sohoel/pen/ExamjVM" frameborder="no" allowtransparency="true" allowfullscreen="true"></iframe>

 I'm not quite happy with the hover effects.
 The boxes are turning too quickly and I cannot grasp the secret message.
-I want to change the boxes to turn on click.
+I want the boxes to turn on click.
 In order to achieve this I have to change the boxes into checkboxes.
-If I check the checkbox, it will rotate.
+If I check a checkbox, it will rotate.

-To style the checkbox as the boxes we had before I have to add a label and style the label.
-Then I can hide the actual checkbox.
+To style the checkbox to look like the cubes we had before I need to add a label.
+It is actually the label that will be styled as a box.
+When we have achieved this we can hide the actual checkbox by setting `width: 0`.
 Here’s the result.

 <iframe height="320" style="width: 100%;" scrolling="no" src="https://codepen.io/halldis-sohoel/pen/RwNpvGG" frameborder="no" allowtransparency="true" allowfullscreen="true">
 </iframe>